Best Office Chair for Back Pain 2023

 General Notes About These Chairs

 Most will set you back several hundred dollars.
 Some cost more than a thousand.
 A few offer enhancements and optional add-ons that can ratchet the price up even further.
-While all of these chairs are tremendously good office chairs for sore backs, and you’re definitely getting what you’re paying for, be prepared for some sticker shock when looking at these models (with the notable exception of the delightfully low-cost Serta Works).
+While all of these chairs are tremendously good office chairs for sore backs, and you’re getting what you’re paying for, be prepared for some sticker shock when looking at these models (with the notable exception of the delightfully low-cost Serta Works).

-Given that, some of these chairs may simply be out of your reach.
+Given that, some of these chairs may be out of your reach.
 For that reason, after the top ten, we’ll present a few additional, lower-cost models that are Editor’s picks.
 The “Editor’s Choice” chairs aren’t as full-featured as our top ten, but they’re surprisingly robust and offered for a lot less money.
 We regard these as being some of the best hidden gems on the market today.

-Taken together then, the two groups, our top ten list plus editor’s choice models, will give you a complete and comprehensive picture of the best office chairs for back pain on the market today, so if you disagree with our top pick, you’ll find many other attractive models to consider.
+Taken together then, the two groups, our top list plus editor’s choice models, will give you a complete and comprehensive picture of the best office chairs for back pain on the market today, so if you disagree with our top pick, you’ll find many other attractive models to consider.

 Our Selection Criteria